bmc/avsl/users-guide.md

 - `Debug` (value 20)
 - `Trace` (value 10)

+There's also a special `NoLogging` level you can use in the configuration to suppress all levels.

 Log messages are tagged with log levels and are only displayed if:

 1. The logger's log level is equal to or numerically lower than the message's